0xTCG/aldy/README.rst

 Running
 =======

-Aldy needs a SAM, BAM, or a CRAM file for genotyping.
+Aldy needs a SAM, BAM, CRAM or VCF file for genotyping.
 We will be using BAM as an example.

 .. attention::